Yasmin-H/terminal_cheatsheet.md/src/cheatsheet.md

 * `pwd` : to find out which folder we're currently in
 * `ls` : To find out what's in our current directory
+* `ls-l` : a list of files and folders along with permissions, owner and date last  modified